Hafsat Idris: Early life and career

-Hafsat is an indigene of Kano State, in northern part of Nigeria.
+Hafsat is an indigene of Kano State, in northern Nigeria.
 She was born and raised in Shagamu, Ogun State.
 She made her first appearance in Kannywood in a movie titled Barauniya, she featured alongside Ali Nuhu, and Jamila Nagudu,.

 In 2018, Hafsat established a film production company known as Ramlat Investment.
-She has produced a number of movies in 2019 including Kawaye in which actors such as Ali Nuhu, Sani Musa Danja and herself.
+She produced a number of movies in 2019 including Kawaye which had actors such as Ali Nuhu, Sani Musa Danja and herself.
 She cleared the air that she is not married to Abacha's son.

 Awards

 Filmography

 Hafsat has featured in numerous movies, including the following: